 - 1. Discovery of new factual information that was not known or available at the time of the adjudication and the presentation of which would have affected the original outcome.
 Omission of factual information that was known and available to the appealing party is not a valid ground for an appeal; - 2.
-Material procedural error that rendered the adjudication fundamentally unfair; - 3.
+Material procedural error that rendered the process fundamentally unfair; - 3.
 Abuse of discretion in the issuance of a sanction, meaning that the Administrative Panel imposed a sanction that was significantly disproportionate to the offense; or - 4.
-Evidence of bias in the adjudication.
+Evidence of bias in the process. - 5.
 The right of appeal is only available to a Respondent or Complainant.

-Procedures
+Appeal Procedures

-An appeal must be made in writing.
-An appeal in which the Respondent is a faculty employee must be directed to the Vice President for Academic Affairs; an appeal in which the Respondent is a student must be directed to the Dean of Campus Life and Vice President for Student Affairs; and an appeal in which the Respondent is a staff employee must be directed to the Vice President of Finance.
+An appeal must be made in writing and signed by the party filing the appeal.
+An appeal in which the Respondent is a faculty employee must be directed to the Vice President for Academic Affairs; an appeal in which the Respondent is a student must be directed to the Vice President for Student Success and Enrollment Management; and an appeal in which the Respondent is a staff employee must be directed to the Vice President for Finance and Operations.
 Any of these individuals may assign the appeal to a designee, so long as that person is appropriately trained and does not have a conflict of interest.

 Appeals must be made within five (5) business days of receipt of the determination or within five (5) business days of receipt of the decision regarding sanctions and/or other actions and must include the grounds for appeal and an outline of any supporting evidence.
 Appeals transmitted via e-mail will considered to be "in writing" for the purposes of this section.